endojs/endo/packages/ses/docs/lockdown.md

 The `"unsafe"` option for `evalTaming` leaves the original `eval` in place for other isolation mechanisms like isolation code generators that work in tandem with SES.
-This option may be useful in may for web pages with a Content Security Policy that excludes `unsafe-eval` or browser extension environments with similar restrictions, or development-mode bundling systems that use `eval`.
+This option may be useful for web pages with a Content Security Policy that excludes `unsafe-eval` or browser extension environments with similar restrictions, or development-mode bundling systems that use `eval`.
 In these cases, SES cannot be responsible for maintaining the isolation of